heistp/antler/README.md

 #### Refactoring

 - convert longer funcs/methods to use explicit return values
-- consistently document config in either config.cue or config structs
+- consistently document config in config.cue, with minimal doc in structs
 - replace use of chan any in conn
-- replace type switch in node.Do
+- improve semantics for System.Stdout and Stderr
+- find a better way than unions to create interface implementations from CUE

 ## Thanks